Summary: Critique of Pure Reason (page 5)

 .

-For instance, when a mathematician reasons about a circle and draws a figure on the board, they are not reasoning about that particular figure they have just drawn, based on their experience of it.
-That would be an empirical approach (one that relies on experience).
+When a mathematician reasons about a circle and draws a figure on the board, for instance, they are not reasoning about that particular figure they have just drawn, based on their experience of it—that would be an empirical approach, one that relies on experience.
 The drawn figure serves only as an illustration.

 1 Our translation.
 The references for the quotations are available in the book Kant: A Close Reading